GeorgeTannous98/Quick-Quiz-App/README.md

-# Quick-Quiz-App-

-A small quiz application including trivia questions from different categories programmed in Javascript, HTML, CSS
+A small quiz application including trivia questions from different categories programmed in Javascript, HTML, CSS.
+IDE : Visual Studio Code.

+Downloaded Extension: Live Server
+To open the app please right-click on index.html and then Open with Live server